MedSolut AG

 • The number and year of publication of the standard can be seen on the mask, such as EN 149:2001.

 The Federal Institute for Occupational Safety and Health (BAuA) and the MedSolut.com team will be happy to help you with any questions you may have about the recognition of approved masks.
-Just contact us!
+Simply contact us!

 Non-EU masks

 The CE marking, which is printed on EU-compliant FFP masks, may not be present on non-EU masks.
-You can recognise high-quality particle-filtering half masks from the USA, Canada, Australia or Japan by the following features, among others: USA In the USA, masks must comply with NIOSH (42C FR 84).
+You can recognize high-quality particle-filtering half masks from the USA, Canada, Australia or Japan by the following features, among others: USA In the USA, masks must comply with NIOSH (42C FR 84).
 Accepted mask types there include the following models:

 • N95 / R95 / P95 (95 percent)